TorbugesicThis page contains information on Torbugesic for veterinary use.

 Horses were found to tolerate butorphanol given intravenously at dosages of 0.1, 0.3 and 0.5 mg/kg every 4 hours for 48 hours followed by once daily injections for a total of 21 days.
 The only detectable drug effects were slight transient ataxia observed occasionally in the high dosage group.
 No clinical, laboratory, or gross or histopathologic evidence of any butorphanol-related toxicity was encountered in the horses.

-TORBUGESIC (butorphanol tartrate) is indicated for the relief of pain associated with colic in adult horses and yearlings.
+TORBUGESIC (butorphanol tartrate injection) is indicated for the relief of pain associated with colic in adult horses and yearlings.
 Clinical studies in the horse have shown that TORBUGESIC alleviates abdominal pain associated with torsion, impaction, intussusception, spasmodic and tympanic colic and postpartum pain.

-NOT FOR USE IN HORSES INTENDED FOR FOOD.
+DO NOT USE IN HORSES INTENDED FOR HUMAN CONSUMPTION.
 NOT FOR HUMAN USE.

 TORBUGESIC, a potent analgesic, should be used with caution with other sedative or analgesic drugs as these are likely to produce additive effects.